ephembra/ephembra/README.md

 ### cartoon scaling

-ephembra includes _"cartoon scaling"_, which scales solar system objects for an improved "perceptual" screen layout; otherwise the planets are too sparsely distributed to easily visualize the entire solar system. this introduces some rendering issues, described in [zodiac](doc/zodiac.md).
+ephembra includes _"cartoon scaling"_, which scales solar system objects for an improved "perceptual" screen layout; otherwise, the planets are too sparsely distributed to easily visualize the entire solar system. this introduces some rendering issues, described in [zodiac](doc/zodiac.md).